Addiction as Entrenchment

 This preference is neither inexplicit nor unconscious, at least at this point.
 You have made it explicit, and you are aware of it, otherwise you could not have written about it.
 Maybe you meant to say that you sometimes enact this preference automatically/uncritically/mindlessly?
 (I think those three words basically all have the same meaning.)

-#3183·Benjamin Davies, 11 days agoI am a life-long nail-biter.
+#3183·Benjamin Davies, about 2 months agoI am a life-long nail-biter.
 I am thinking a habit like nail-biting can be thought of as an addiction in this way.

 I have an explicit preference for letting my nails grow normally, and an inexplicit/unconscious preference for removing rough/uneven parts of my nails as soon as possible (this part seems entrenched).